Instagram influencer marketing is so hot right now.

 - Timeframe: When would you like to have the content posted by – Is there an event happening in January so you need the content posted by December?

-- Payment: You may be able to negotiate price with your influencer depending on how high in-demand they are.
+- Payment: You may be able to negotiate the price with your influencer depending on how high in-demand they are.
 Suggest a fair price that takes into consideration content creation, usage rights, and access to their audience.

 ProTip: Write out a contract so that both parties know exactly what they have to deliver and when.
+Then use a marketing automation tool like Shirley to hold them accountable.

 7. Maximize Your Content’s Value